About

 About Rob

-I was born on December 13, 1974, in the suburbs of New York City.
+I was born in 1974 in the suburbs of New York City.
 I’m the youngest of two, with an older sister.
 Both of my parents were civil servants, my dad being an auditor for a state agency and my mom, an accountant for our town.

 Sports in My Life

 Collecting was a big part of growing up.
 In addition to my dad’s day job, he was a part-time stamp dealer who would spend his evenings after dinner getting together orders for customers or going to stamp shows.
 That translated into collecting a variety of things, but of course, included baseball cards.
-I don’t have much of a collection anymore, but still have a pretty good Mets collection that dates back to some 1962 cards, as well as a collection of Tom Seaver and Nolan Ryan cards too.
+I don’t have much of a collection anymore, but still have a pretty good Mets collection that dates back to some 1962 cards, as well as a collection of Tom Seaver and Nolan Ryan cards.
 If you come to my office today, it is littered with sports memorabilia.
-(This next sentence needs editing) This is mostly due to the fact that I moved at out of my home office in favor of my kids and rather than sell it or store it away, it has made my workplace a home away from home.
+(This next sentence needs editing) This is mostly because I moved out of my home office in favor of my kids and rather than sell it or store it away, it has made my workplace a home away from home.

 Other Geekery

 Sports were big in my household growing up, but so were other geeky pursuits.
-(Collecting things is also mentioned earlier) Collecting things were huge which considering my dad helped the family out by being a professional stamp dealer in addition to his day job.
+(Collecting things is also mentioned earlier) Collecting things was huge considering my dad helped the family out by being a professional stamp dealer in addition to his day job.
 To this day he still collects Lionel and N-Gauge model trains.
-My father is definitely responsible for driving me towards collecting and reading comic books and baseball cards.
+My father is responsible for driving me toward collecting and reading comic books and baseball cards.
 The house was full of them growing up and only recently did I remove the last of my old collections to my home!

 • Reading!
 Mostly fantasy and science fiction novels, but comic books, historical fiction, and more too – Add me on goodreads.com!